 Leanne has worked in a range of clinical and community settings over the past 12 years,

 Leanne also works in Private Practice on a part time basis and sees many clients with preventable lifestyle diseases.
 This work helps to drive her passion in supporting health promotion strategies for the prevention of such diseases with a focus on targeting the nutritional status of children first and foremost.

-Lucinda Hancock is an Accredited Nutritionist (Dietitians Association of Australia) and the Chief Executive Officer of the Victorian Division of Nutrition Australia.
+Lucinda Hancock is an Accredited Nutritionist (Dietitians Association of Australia) and the Chief Executive Officer of the Vic Division of Nutrition Australia.
 She is responsible for the implementation of all business strategies and operations including the development of sustainable statewide and national nutrition education programs.